WeTransfer/fast_send/README.md

 and uses the fastest way possible, as available in your Ruby runtime, to send the file to the Rack webserver socket.
 The options it tries are:

-* non-blocking `sendfile(2)` call - if you have the "sendfile" gem, only on MRI/Rubinius, only on Linux
-* blocking `sendfile(2)` call - if you have the "sendfile" gem, only on MRI/Rubinius, also works on OSX
 * Java's NIO transferTo() call - if you are on jRuby
 * IO.copy_stream() for all other cases